SreekanthGudisi/GitHubUserAndFollowers/README.md

 3. If user has followers, you can see list of followers in tableview like followers Name and Avatar.

-// Design Pattern
+// Used Design Patterns like
-Here I have used like

 1. SingleTon Design pattern

      By storing API's response into SharedInformation class